torisjones/flask_demo/README.md

 ### Basic Front End
 A basic front end is also included with this example that hits the endpoints defined in the banking tutorial.

+The flask-demo-ui is included in the project only for reference on how to build web components, the FullRestServer/CompletedApplication will actually serve the compiled js for the web components library from the static directory for you.

 To run the front end, you will need to install npm.
 To install npm go to (https://www.npmjs.com/get-npm) and follow the instructions.

 1. Navigate to /BasicFront